Hassan-Ayman-SE/Tunify-Platform/README.md

 ## New Navigation and Routing Functionalities

-In this lab, we introduced advanced navigation and routing functionalities to improve the user experience within the **Tunify Platform**.
+We introduced advanced navigation and routing functionalities to improve the user experience within the **Tunify Platform**.
 These enhancements include:

 - **Dynamic Routing**: Routes are dynamically generated based on user actions such as playlist creation or artist selection.
 - **Nested Routing**: Certain pages, such as songs within a playlist or albums by an artist, use nested routes to keep the URL structure clean and meaningful.